karolksiezopolski700/python-analiza-wizualizacja-danych/README.md

 ## English

-# Analysis of the Impact of Mbappe and Vinecius on Real Madrid’s Results
+# Analysis of the Impact of Mbappe and Vinicius on Real Madrid’s Results

 ## Project Description
 The goal of this project is a comparative analysis of the impact of Kylian Mbappe and Vinicius Junior